Skip to content

 Prerequisites and Basic Requirements

-• Network Ports: The following ports must be open and accessible for game connectivity, query, and remote administration:
+• Network Ports: The following ports must be open on the firewall for server connectivity:

 File and Directory Structure

-The Rust server files, configuration, and data are organized within the home directory of the rust user.
+The application files, configuration, and data are organized within the home directory of the rust user.
 The primary locations are:

 • Server Directory: /home/rust/rust

-• Contains the RustDedicated binary, data files, and the startup script runds.sh.
+• Contains the RustDedicated binary, game data, and the startup script runds.sh.

 • SteamCMD Directory: /home/rust/steamcmd

-• Contains the SteamCMD client (steamcmd.sh) used for downloading and validating the server files.
+• Contains the SteamCMD client used for downloading and updating the server files.

 • Secrets Directory: /home/rust/.rust

-• Stores sensitive configuration data, specifically the RCON password.
+• Stores sensitive configuration data, specifically the RCON password in the file rcon_password.

 Application Installation Process

-1. The steamcmd client is downloaded from https://steamcdn-a.akamaihd.net/client/installer/steamcmd_linux.tar.gz.
+1. The steamcmd_linux.tar.gz archive is downloaded from https://steamcdn-a.akamaihd.net/client/installer/steamcmd_linux.tar.gz.

 2. The archive is extracted to /home/rust/steamcmd.

-3. The server files are installed into /home/rust/rust using the command:
+3. The server files are downloaded and installed into /home/rust/rust by executing SteamCMD with the application ID 258550.

 Access Rights and Security

-• RCON Security: A unique RCON password is generated and stored in /home/rust/.rust/rcon_password with file permissions set to 0600 (readable only by the owner).
+• The RCON password is stored in /home/rust/.rust/rcon_password with strict permissions (0600) to prevent unauthorized access.

 Permission Settings